TanukiSharp/blood-alcohol-content/README.md

 Note that a drink with the `Started at` value set in the future turns purple, and is not taken into account to compute your alcohol concentration.

 An effective drink has a blue background.

+Also note that drink data is stored in the browser's local storage alongside your settings, so this data remain if you refresh the page or close and reopen your browser.

 At the top of the page, there are three main textual indicators and hereafter are their descriptions.